mjang/documentation-theme-jekyll/README.md

 * Change `site.show_full_navigation` to control all or only the current navigation group being open.
 * Sort order of navigation top level groups is determined by `category-order` on the sub-pages
+* Add `excluded_in_navigation: true` to any documentation page's front matter to exclude that category in the navigation - see example on 'samples' page.

 ### CSS
 * ForgeRock styles are layered on top of the base template.
 You can update variables in `css\main.scss` and add styles in `_sass\forgerock.scss`.
 Do not edit any of the underlying styles directly.